Beckschen/3D-TransUNet/README.md

-This is the official repository of our paper ["3D TransUNet: Advancing Medical Image Segmentation through Vision Transformers"](https://arxiv.org/abs/2310.07781).
+This is the official repository of our project ["3D TransUNet: Advancing Medical Image Segmentation through Vision Transformers"](https://arxiv.org/abs/2310.07781).

 ## 📰 News

-We will release the model very soon.
+We release the code.

 ## Usage